 Teachers can be students, too!
 ISEA offers teacher workshops during the summer to keep you up-to-date on Great Lakes issues and connect you to other teachers.
 Read below to find out more about the professional development opportunities we have available to teachers.

 Inland Seas - Great Lakes Watershed Field Course

-The Great Lakes Watershed Field Course is a 4-day professional development experience taking place June 24-27, 2019 for teachers throughout the Great Lakes region with continued support during the 2019-20 school year.
-Participants will visit projects in the Grand Traverse region that improve watershed health: invasive species control and prevention; native species habitat improvements; nutrient run off reductions; and cleaning up Great Lakes Areas of Concern (as defined by the Great Lakes Restoration Initiative).
+The Great Lakes Watershed Field Course is a 4-day professional development experience.
+The 2019 course took place June 24-27, 2019 with teachers throughout the Great Lakes region.
+Teachers will receive continued support during the 2019-20 school year.
+Participants visited projects in the Grand Traverse region that improve watershed health: invasive species control and prevention; native species habitat improvements; nutrient run off reductions; and cleaning up Great Lakes Areas of Concern (as defined by the Great Lakes Restoration Initiative).

-Training will include watershed and environmental concepts, place based education and environmental education pedagogy, and time for curriculum development.
-Open to teachers in all content areas, but teachers who participate are required to implement a watershed-based stewardship project with their class.
-Inland Seas will support teachers throughout the school year with additional training, online forums, and other forms of assistance.
+Training in the course includes watershed and environmental concepts, place based education and environmental education pedagogy, and time for curriculum development.
+It is open to teachers in all content areas, but teachers who participate are required to implement a watershed-based stewardship project with their class.
+Inland Seas supports teachers throughout the school year with additional training, online forums, and other forms of assistance.